durtal/betfaiR/README.md

 ### example

 The plot below is data collected from betfair using the `marketCatalogue` and `marketBook` methods.
-The `marketBook` method is still incomplete, it returns the json object as a list, so is unparsed.
+The `marketBook` method is still a work in progress, it returns a list with data as organised as possible, but it also returns the raw response from Betfair, which is converted from json into a list.
 Data was collected at minute intervals from when the game kicked off, via a simple for loop and then plotted.

 ![](manchester-derby.jpeg)